docker/docs/docker-cloud/builds/automated-build.md

 tag that is applied to the built image.

-You can use the variable `{sourceref}` to use the branch or tag name that matched the regex.
+You can use the variable `{sourceref}` to use the branch or tag name that matched the regex in the Docker tag applied to the resulting built image.
 (The variable includes the whole source name, not just the portion that matched the regex.)
 You can also use up to nine regular expression capture groups (expressions enclosed in parentheses) to select a source to build, and reference these in the Docker Tag field using `{\1}` through `{\9}`.

 **Regex example: build from version number branch and tag with version number**